 |Labor Warranty||1 Year|

-Materials: The Sound Ordnance BB8-35S Bass Bunker is an unloaded, hatchback-style sealed enclosure for a single 8" subwoofer.
-It is constructed of 1/2" MDF (medium-density fiberboard), covered in black carpet.
+Materials: The Sound Ordnance BB122-125V Bass Bunker is an unloaded, hatchback-style ported enclosure for two 12" subwoofers.
+It is constructed of 5/8" MDF (medium-density fiberboard), covered in black carpet.

-Internal Box Volume: The enclosure has 0.38 cubic feet of airspace.
+Internal Box Volume: The enclosure has two separate chambers, each with 1.36 cubic feet of airspace.

-Terminals: The BB8-35S is equipped with a pair of spring-post speaker terminals, mounted in the rear panel.
-The spring terminals will accept bare wire, pin connectors, and single banana plugs, but are spaced too far apart for dual banana plugs.
-Inside the enclosure, the terminals have an attached 18" length of speaker wire for connecting the subwoofer.
+Terminals: The BB122-125V is equipped with two pair of spring-post speaker terminals, one for each chamber, mounted in the rear panel.
+The spring terminals will accept bare wire up to 10 gauge, pin connectors, and single banana plugs, but are spaced too far apart for dual banana plugs.
+Inside the enclosure, each set of terminals has an attached 24" length of speaker wire for connecting the subwoofer.

 Brackets: Brackets for securing the enclosure to your vehicle are recommended.